kazurayam/Katalon-IDEA-Combination/README.md

 These .groovy file comprises my library that help finding unused entries in the `Object Repository` folder.

 The library deserved a set of unit-tests for better quality.
 However, as you already know, Katalon Studio does not support performing unit-test for "Custom Keywords" using JUnit.

-However, as a professinal programmer, I can not live without unit-testing.
+However, as a professional programmer, I can not live without unit-testing.
 I introduced my "junit4ks" library to run the unit-tests for my custom Groovy classes inside Katalon Studio.
 See

 - [junit4ks](https://forum.katalon.com/t/running-junit4-in-katalon-studio/12270)